Will yoga help me to relax?

 Do you offer concessions?

 Yes for Pensioners and students.
-Standard 8 week concession cost is $70

 If anyone is on a low income and cannot afford the full price for classes it is also possible to get a concession.
+We don’t want lack of finances to stop anyone from having access to yoga.

 What sort of yoga do you teach?

-Satyananda Yoga was developed by Swami Satyananda Saraswati based on traditional yoga practices adapted to suit our modern lifestyle.
+This style of yoga is based on traditional yoga practices adapted to suit our modern lifestyle.
 It encompasses many forms of yoga including Bhakti, Hatha, Karma, Jnana, Mantra, Raja and can be tailored to suit the individual needs of the student.

 I'm not very flexible, will I be able to do the yoga?